Pre-flop play against weak MTT players. Part 1

 Another question: what percentage of good players' profits come from bad players?
 I think it's impossible to know the exact answer to this question, but I would be surprised if the answer was less than 90%.

-I'm not saying it's not important to be able to play against winning players; it's very important because poker is a highly competitive game.
-Nowadays, there are simply too many good players to compete against.
-Moreover, playing against good players is much more difficult than against fish, so it's important to focus on higher-level play and improvement.
+These days, there are simply too many good players to withstand.
+Moreover, playing against good players is much more challenging than against fish, so it's important to focus on higher-level play and improvement in it.

 What should we achieve when playing against fish?